Russia–Ukraine relations: Viktor Yanukovych presidency

 According to Taras Kuzio, Viktor Yanukovych was the most pro-Russian and neo-Soviet president to have been elected in Ukraine.
-Since his election, he fulfilled all of the demands laid out by Russian President Dmitry Medvedev in his letter written to former President Viktor Yushchenko in August 2009.
+After his election, he fulfilled the demands laid out by Russian President Dmitry Medvedev in his letter written to former President Viktor Yushchenko in August 2009.

 On 22 April 2010 Presidents Viktor Yanukovych and Dmitry Medvedev signed an agreement leasing the Russian Naval Forces base in Sevastopol to Russia for 25 years in return for discounted natural gas deliveries which accounted for $100 per 1,000 cubic meters.
 The lease extension agreement was highly controversial inside and outside of Ukraine.

 On 17 May 2010, the President Dmitry Medvedev arrived in Kyiv on a two-day visit.
 During the visit Medvedev hoped to sign cooperation agreements in "inter-regional and international problems", according to RIA Novosti.
 This was also mentioned on the official inquiry at the Verkhovna Rada by the First Vice Prime Minister Andriy Klyuyev.
 According to some news agencies the main purpose of the visit was to resolve disagreements in the Russian–Ukrainian energy relations after Viktor Yanukovych agreed on the partial merger of Gazprom and Naftogaz.

 Apart from the merger of the state gas companies there are also talks of the merger of the nuclear energy sector as well.

 Both Russian President Dmitry Medvedev (April 2010) and Russian Prime Minister Vladimir Putin (June 2010) have stated they noticed a big improvement in relations since Viktor Yanukovych presidency.